Sachinve/PUI2015_sv1379_hw2/README.md

 ## Assignment 2: get_bus_info.py
 * This python program (get_bus_info.py) would dump the current latitude,longitude,stopname and stopstatus for New York MTA Bus Route supplied as argument.
+It's output would be a csv file supplied as 3rd argument to script
 * Its usage is as follows:
 * python get_bus_info.py xxxx-xxxx-xxxx-xxxx-xxxx B52 B52.csv